chakra-ui/chakra-ui/.changeset/perfect-goats-drop.md

 "@chakra-ui/docs": minor
 ---

-- Improved theme typing to allow us provide better autocomplete experience tousers of Chakra.
+- Improved theme typing in order to provide a better autocomplete experience.

-- Fixed type issue where pseudo style props like `_hover, _active` don't allowregular css properties.
+- Fixed a type issue where pseudo style props like `_hover` and `_active` didn't allow regular css properties.